danielplohmann/smda/README.md

 ## Version History

+ * 2021-05-18: v1.5.15 - Changed SHA256 in SmdaReports for unmapped files (was hash of memory-mapped image, not it's the input file's hash).
  * 2021-04-07: v1.5.14 - Bugfix when processing Exception handler addresses as function entry point candidates (THX: capa team).
  * 2021-01-20: v1.5.13 - Now using LIEF 0.11 and moved some print output to logging.
  * 2021-01-15: v1.5.11 - Disassembler now offers `disassembleUnmappedBuffer(buffer)` to load and process unmapped files directly from memory.